Holiday ideas for couples

 Couples holidays in the UK

-13. If you want to get away from the hubbub of modern life, head to Pen-y-Dyffryn, a stylish Georgian country house hotel set in rolling hills on the Shropshire-Wales border.
-It has cosy bedrooms, an excellent restaurant and great walking on the doorstep.
+13. Set on the Shropshire-Wales borders, you’ll find this stylish Georgian country house hotel.
+Pen-y-Dyffryn has cosy bedrooms, an excellent restaurant and great walking on the doorstep.
 See the latest offers.

 Across the Channel

 1. Inntravel can always be relied upon to unearth some hotel gems on the continent – just across the Channel near Calais is the charming Hostellerie de Tourelles, for example.
 Inntravel also offers some gentle cycling breaks, such as this four-night option in the Loire Valley.

 2. Holiday villages are hugely popular in France and the ones operated by Pierre & Vacances are particularly good, not least outside the school holidays.
 Whether you love beach, countryside or mountains, rent a luxury apartment for great value with year-round facilities including spas and heated pools.

 3. The markets of Nice Old Town, on the Cote d’Azur, are some of the most vibrant in Europe.
 With its warm Mediterranean climate, elegant streets, art museums and markets, Nice works as a short break destination at any time of year.